What is Rural Crime?

 - Launched the Rural Policing Strategy 2018-21.

 - Chaired the Tees Valley Rural Crime Forum.

 - Provided funding for a Rural Crime Rural Crime Prevention Officer to engage with, advise and support communities

 - Funded Cleveland’s first drone unit in January 2020.
 The unit has been deployed frequently in more remote locations such as Eston Hills.
 Drones have also been used to gain intelligence on potential incidents

 - Provided funding towards Tees River Rescue to ensure it could provide pro-active and responsive patrols of the Tees.

 What will the PCC continue to do?

-- Support multi-agency, multi-department actions such as Operation Phoenix, which targeted issues raised at the Tees Rural Crime Forum and through the work of Rural Crime Prevention Officer Paul Payne.
+- Support multi-agency, multi-department actions such as Operation Phoenix.
+The operation targeted issues raised at Tees Rural Crime Forum and through the work of Rural Crime Prevention Officer Paul Payne.